kiranma72/abdm-docs/content/4-building-a-phr-app/signup-or-signin.md

 # Sign up or Sign in using PHR Address
 # Sign up/Registration in PHR App

 The PHR mobile application developed by ABDM is now known as ABHA mobile application and has been taken as a reference PHR application.
-In this application, by registration we means creating ABHA address aka PHR address, which is an easy to remember PHR address along with its password to login.
+In this application, by registration, we mean creating an ABHA address aka PHR address, which is an easy-to-remember address.

+ABHA address has to be alphanumeric.
+The only numeric address allowed is 14 digits and that must be a valid ABHA number.
+ABHA address is created to link health records of the user which are made at the facility.
+It is essential to have an ABHA address created to link health records to the PHR app.
+Multiple ABHA addresses can be created for one ABHA number and a single ABHA number can be linked to one or more ABHA addresses as per the user's convenience.

 In the ABHA app which is a reference app, registration can be done by two ways:
 1. KYC Verified registration (Aadhar/DL/PAN)
 2. Self declared registration (Mobile or Email)